 Conferencia | Colombia, historia de la violencia: desde la Guerra de los Mil días hasta el Bogotazo – Banco de la Republica.

-We hoped that this would be the beginning of the end of Duque.
 However, the loudest cries were saved for his mentor.

 “Uribe paraco, el pueblo está berraco!” the crowds chanted.